jb46907/3D-Game-Project/README.md

 ## Contributing

-We welcome contributions to our 3D Game Project.
-If you would like to make improvements, fix bugs, or add new features, please follow these steps:
+Welcome to contribute to my 3D game project.
+If you want to make improvements, correct errors or add new features, please follow these steps:

 1. Fork the repository on GitHub.